LaunchCodeEducation/technical-analyst-curriculum/content/Day-7/_index.md

 ***
 Many large and medium sized organizations that have been around for several years already have a large number of contributions from many different contractors and engineers.
 These existing documents, software and comments are part of the organization's knowledge management system or knowledge base.
 We can search these knowledge base systems to find answers to questions that we have or to troubleshoot an issue.
 Poor documentation leads to poor support and negatively impacts technical support.
 When we are new to our teams, we are not expected to know everything but we are expected to learn where and how to find the information we need.
 We should ask often for links to documentation that will provide more in depth learning of a given topic or subject.
 Once we have a fresh understanding and new perspective of the software product, we can ask questions using the referenced documentation links.
 If the documentation only lives in a single developer’s head, we should learn how it is done and document it and share it with the developer/engineer to ensure you've captured the steps properly.
 Then share it with the larger team.

+{{% notice green "Protip" "rocket" %}}
-**Pro tip:** Take note of the last updated date when reading documentation.
+Take note of the last updated date when reading documentation.
 We want to look for versions, last edited, last changed to ensure the documentation is still relevant.
 This tells us if the document is still changing but more importantly, if there is active participation with keeping the documentation updated.
+{{% /notice %}}

 ## What Are Standards and Policies